 If you find yourself in a region affected by a wildfire, don’t wait for the authorities to advise you to evacuate, make that decision yourself straight away.
 It is then worth staying informed about of the situation on the internet or by listening to the local radio.
 You should be able to gather useful information about the extent of the fire, evacuation orders, air quality and escape routes.

 Covering up to shield yourself from heat and flying debris and embers is crucial if you find yourself in the vicinity of the blaze.
-Wear your most protective gear, such as your waterproof jacket, best hiking pants, gloves and a hat.
+Wear your most protective gear, such as your waterproof jacket, best hiking pants, best hiking gloves and a hat.
 If you’re carrying sunglasses, they are a barrier for your eyes, both in terms of smoke and debris.